 Threshold seems to be one the youngest firms of all mentioned here, but it’s actually transformed from Draper Fisher Jurvetson (DFJ), another large and old investment organization.
 They have 11 exits from startups in the healthcare industry, and Livongo, which went public last year, is among them.

 It’s another early-stage firm that leads founders from the beginning.
 One of the key concept firm’s paying attention to is a “threshold moment” - the moment when technology and market forces are getting closer, creating an environment for innovations.
-Remember we mentioned digital health fundraising doesn't slow down due to pandemic?
+Remember we mentioned digital health fundraising doesn't slow down due to the pandemic?
 Virtual care platforms, telemedicine, and remote medtech solutions are quite possibly living through their threshold moment right now: the market needs the adoption desperately and the environment for innovations has already been developed.

 Lately, Threshold invested in